20 Best Calf Exercises For Mass and Strength

 • It forms the bulge in the upper part of the lower leg and is responsible for the diamond-shaped appearance.

-• This muscle originates above the knee joint and consists of two heads – the medial head and the lateral head.
+• This muscle originates above the knee joint and consists of two heads: the medial and the lateral.

 • The Gastrocnemius contracts during activities like walking, running, and jumping, providing power and propulsion.